We learn here. Where we learn matters.

 How students think and learn: All of the environmental factors in a classroom affect how a student takes in and retains information and how well a teacher can effectively communicate with his or her students.
 Learn more about how research has drawn this connection.

-How students move: As the country confronts an obesity epidemic among people of all ages, the way we build schools and where we locate them can encourage or discourage physical activity among students, teachers and staff.
+How students move: As the U.S., along with other countries such as the UK and Mexico, confronts an obesity epidemic among people of all ages, the way we build schools and where we locate them can encourage or discourage physical activity among students, teachers and staff.
 Learn more about physical activity and school buildings.